 |1.
 Summary information|

-|School||Wood Green Academy||2017/18 Budget||£17,406|
+|School||Wood Green Academy|

-|Academic Year||2017/18||Date for next internal review of this strategy||After each PC collection (see school calendar)|
+|Academic Year||2019/20||Date for next internal review of this strategy||After each PC collection (see school calendar)|

-|Total Literacy Catch-up Pupils||78||Total Numeracy Catch-up Pupils||69|
+|Total Literacy Catch-up Pupils||60||Total Numeracy Catch-up Pupils||52|

-|1.
+|2.
 Current attainment|

-|2.
+|3.
 Barriers to future attainment|

 |In-school and external barriers|

-|High Levels of Deprivation- 0.35 ((NA 0.22) School Deprivation Indicator) and KS2 Prior Attainment is below/ SIG-
+|· High Levels of Deprivation- 0.35 ((NA 0.22) School Deprivation Indicator) and KS2 Prior Attainment is below/ SIG-

-|3.
+|4.
 Desired outcomes (desired outcomes and how they will be measured)||Success criteria|

-|Maths||Students who were closest to achieving the “Expected Standard” will have made the appropriate levels of progress over the course of the year.||Students will be measured against a control group of students who have achieved the “Expected Standard”.
+|Maths||Students who were closest to achieving the “Expected Standard” will have made the necessary progress to ensure that their current attainment levels at the end of the academic year is equal to the respective level of attainment for the cohort of students who achieved the expected standard in Numeracy at KS2 (100 scaled score).||Students will be measured against a control group of students who have achieved the “Expected Standard”.
 The idea being that students have made the same progress as others and are achieving the same on assessments.|

-|Maths||Students who are furthest from the “Expected Standard” make progress over the course of the year and improve their basic mathematics skills.||This is much more difficult to measure, a lot of the students in this group are on the SEN register and therefore have help from the SEN department.
+|Maths||Students who are furthest from the “Expected Standard” make progress over the course of the year and improve their basic mathematics skills.||The ability to effectively measure this information is more challenging, as a lot of the students in this group are on the SEN register and therefore have help from the SEN department.

 Students will work through the Power of 2 book which will build their basic skills, we can review the use of the books over the year and check their success.

-|English||An improvement in ‘UP’ pupils’ readings ages to a level that is same as the year average and hopefully the same as their actual age.||An average reading age for each English group will be calculated at the end of the academic year and it is hoped that ‘UP’ pupils’ reading ages will be the same as the average and hopefully the same as their actual age.|
+|English||An improvement in ‘UP’ (underperforming) pupils’ readings ages (pupils who did not make the expected standard at KS2) to a level that is same as the year average and hopefully the same as their actual age.||An average reading age for pupils who did make the expected standard at KS2 will be calculated at the end of the academic year and it is hoped that ‘UP’ pupils’ reading ages will have increased to the same level.|

 |English||Improvements in pupils’ PC data and in pupils’ assessment response percentages during the year, compared to the baseline reading assessment completed at the start of the year.||In order to assess whether Year 7 ‘UP’ pupils have ‘caught up’ with their peers and made improvements, PC data will be compared from PC1 to the final PC of the academic year, in addition to reading age data and assessment data.|